En Español

 Texas Tribal Buffalo Project

-Support to for the development of an external communications plan that can amplify Indigenous excellence in pursuit of food sovereignty and cultural revitalization by way of buffalo restoration, regenerative agriculture, and traditional ecological knowledge; and provide insight and education on the rich history and culture of Indigenous communities and their profound relationship with the buffalo.
+Texas Tribal Buffalo Project’s mission is to restore kinship between Texas Indigenous Lineal Descendants and their sacred Buffalo relatives (Iyane'e) through Indigenous-led stewardship, regenerative foodways, and cultural revitalization.
+Wildseeds Grant funds support the development of an external communications plan that can amplify Indigenous excellence in pursuit of food sovereignty and cultural revitalization by way of buffalo restoration, regenerative agriculture, and traditional ecological knowledge; and provide insight and education on the rich history and culture of Indigenous communities and their profound relationship with the buffalo.

 Hattiesburg, MS